This dish of stir fried pork neck with pineapple and vegetables (muc xao khom) is from Luke Nguyen’s Vietnam. Speedy cooked it.

-- 1 tsp. of tapioca or corn starch, dissolved in 2 ybsps. of water
+- 1 teaspoon tapioca starch (or corn or potato starch), dissolved in 2 tablespoons of water

-- Place the pork in a bowl.
-Add the sugar, fish sauce and black pepper.
+Place the pork in a bowl.
+Add half of the sugar, fish sauce and black pepper.
 Mix well, working the seasonings into the meat.
 Cover and marinate for at least two hours.

-- Mix together all the ingredients for the sauce.
+Mix together the remaining sugar, starch, vinegar and lemon juice for the sauce.

 Heat 2 tbsps. of cooking oil in a wok or frying pan.
 Add the pork and stir fry (see stir frying basics) until the meat changes color.
 Add the garlic and continue stir frying until the edges of the pork start to brown lightly.
 Scoop out the pork and keep warm.